Condominium Construction Defect Attorneys in Maryland & DC

 Recovering Attorney’s Fees and Treble Damages in Washington DC Condominium Construction Defect Cases

-Treble damages and attorneys fees in DC condominium construction defect cases under the consumer protection procedures act, by Maryland and Washington DC Construction Lawyer, Nicholas D Cowie of COWIE & MOTT
+Treble damages and attorneys fees in DC condominium construction defect cases under the consumer protection procedures act, by Maryland and Washington DC Construction Lawyer, Nicholas D Cowie of COWIE LAW GROUP

 This article discusses the circumstances under which a condominium unit owners association pursuing construction defect claims may be entitled to recover attorney’s fees, litigation expenses and treble damages under the District of Columbia Consumer Protection Procedures Act.